Baby-McBabyFace/HeartOfPi/README.md

                                 # POS contains (R, x-axis, y-axis, orientation)
                                 # DATA contains obstacle data (obs_num, x-axis, y-axis, orientation)

+    START/SIMULATOR/{POS}/{DATA}# Module listens to this command to just send obstacle data to PC.
+NO EXECUTION ON THE ROBOT IS DONE
     START/PATH                  # Module listens to this command to start Task #02 MOVE/{DIR}                  # Module listens to this command to move in the direction that is in the command CUSTOMMOVE/{DIR}/{DIST}     # Module listens to this command to move in STRAIGHT direction with a custom distance